 ON THIS BLOG

-I’ll be writing about the things I love: cooking with natural foods, eating seasonally and sharing wholesome meals with the people in my life.
-Cooking and cuisine have always been at the heart of fine living, celebrating the community and its efforts.
-A meal has never been anything to take for granted in my life and this blog is a greater reflection of that simple idea.
+I’ll be writing about the things I love: cooking with natural, plant-based foods, eating seasonally, and sharing wholesome meals with the people in my life.
+Living simply, cooking, and staying connected to the earth have always been at the heart of fine living for me, celebrating the community and its efforts.
+A meal is nothing to take for granted, and this blog is a greater reflection of that simple idea.

 My name is Laura and I live in the Niagara region of southern Ontario.
 I went to culinary school, but learned considerably more about food and being in the world from working in restaurants and growing up with agriculture.
 I have a staggering/embarrassing collection of cookbooks and food-related literature.